La mujer del diablo

 La mujer del diablo is a Mexican streaming television series produced by W Studios for TelevisaUnivision.
 It premiered on the streaming service Vix+ on 21 July 2022.
 The series stars Carolina Miranda and José Ron.
 The third and final season premiered on 6 January 2023.

 Plot

-Natalia Vallejo (Carolina Miranda) is an elementary school teacher who wants to leave her town to dedicate herself to tourism.
+Natalia Vallejo (Carolina Miranda) is an elementary school teacher who wants to leave her town to dedicate herself to the tourism industry.
 Cristo Beltran (José Ron) is a high-ranking criminal who pretends to be the benefactor of those in need.
 Cristo becomes obsessed with Natalia regardless of the fact that she is in love with another man, doing the unimaginable to win her over.